FAQs for Military-Affiliated Students

 Yes.
 Learn more about how you can manage your payments with UMUC's interest-free monthly payment plan.

 Yes.
 You could be eligible to participate in an interest-free monthly payment plan.
 This plan gives you financial flexibility by allowing you to spread out payment for tuition and fees over several months.
 Instead of writing one big check to cover your college costs, you can make several smaller, more manageable monthly payments—and there are absolutely no interest charges, just a small nonrefundable application fee.
-Talk to an admissions counselor to learn more.
+Talk to an admissions advisor to learn more.

 Tuition Assistance will be applied to your account within 48 hours of receipt.
 If your account does not reflect your tuition assistance payment after 48 hours, please contact Third-Party Billing.